jon-mil-92/DisplayHotKeys/README.md

 * Quickly switch between resolutions with different aspect ratios.

-* Immediately apply a refresh rate without entering the in-game menus for video game benchmarking purposes.
+* Immediately apply a resolution without entering the in-game menus for video game benchmarking purposes.

 * Enlarge or shrink the elements on screen by instantly changing the display scale percentage.